 Prince chooses to end side A on both albums with a ballad.
 Honestly, that’s about the only thing these two songs have in common.
 “Gotta Broken Heart Again” is a mournful breakup ballad that’s over in a blink of an eye.
 “Do Me, Baby” is a sexy slow-jam extraordinaire that is epic in scope and never seems to end.
 Both songs have a musical denouement that comes in after you think the song is already over.
-The clang of what may be the piano cover (or a microphone, a door, or even a gunshot) marks the end of “Gotta Broken Heart” while Prince extends the length of “Do Me, Baby” with a lumbering synth chord that belongs more in a Stanley Kubrick film score than at the end of a sexy-time ballad where Prince moans, groans and audibly orgasms into the mic.
+The clang of what may be the piano cover (or a microphone, a door, or even a gunshot) marks the end of “Gotta Broken Heart.”
+At the same time, Prince extends the length of “Do Me, Baby” with a lumbering synth chord that belongs more in a Stanley Kubrick film score than at the end of a sexy-time ballad where Prince moans, groans, and audibly orgasms into the mic.

 The Sex Song Using Questionable Terminology – “Head” and “Jack U Off”

-While head may be used somewhat infrequently to describe performing oral sex on a woman, the term “jack off” is used virtually never to describe the manual stimulation of a woman to orgasm.
-This was and continues to be a very male oriented term for masturbation.
+While giving head may be used somewhat infrequently to describe performing oral sex on a woman, the term “jack-off” is virtually never used to describe the manual stimulation of a woman to orgasm.
+This was and continues to be a very male-oriented term for masturbation.
 Leave it to Prince to completely flip this phrase on its end in an attempt to, either naively or shrewdly, re-purpose its use.
-During the entire song, “Jack U Off”, Prince is describing how he intends to “jack off” the song’s subject, who is mentioned as a female a couple of times in the lyrics.
-If you don’t happen to hear the female pronouns which are only used sparingly, your takeaway from this song might be that Prince is going to manually stimulate another man to orgasm, feeding into his sexual ambiguity that was so prevalent early in his career.
-Prince does change back the use of the term at the very end of the song, similarly to what he did on “Head”, just to make it clear that being “jacked off” isn’t just for women’s pleasure.
+During the entire song, “Jack U Off,” Prince describes how he intends to “jack off” the song’s subject, who is mentioned as a female a couple of times in the lyrics.
+Suppose you don’t happen to hear the female pronouns, which are only used sparingly.
+In that case, your takeaway from this song might be that Prince will manually stimulate another man to orgasm, feeding into his sexual ambiguity that was so prevalent early in his career.
+Prince does change back the use of the term at the very end of the song, similar to what he did on “Head,” just to make it clear that being “jacked off” isn’t just for women’s pleasure.
 In case you were confused.

 The Pop Song With An Edge – “When You Were Mine” and “Private Joy”

-Both albums contain, from a musical and song structural standpoint, two tracks that could have easily been pop hits.
-In spite of the clear signals that “When You Were Mine” and “Private Joy” were songs destined to become pop radio staples in an alternate universe, neither were released as singles.
+From a musical and song structural standpoint, both albums contain two tracks that could have easily been pop hits.
+Despite the clear signals that “When You Were Mine” and “Private Joy” were songs destined to become pop radio staples in an alternate universe, neither were released as singles.
 Why?
-Obviously, I can’t be certain but my guess would be the “edge” contained within both songs.
+I can’t be sure, but my guess would be the “edge” contained within both songs.
 “When You Were Mine” is ultimately a song about unhealthy obsession and contains imagery (“you didn’t have the decency to change the sheets”) not suited for pop radio.
-“Private Joy”, on the other hand, contains less graphic imagery (“you’re my little lover, orgasmatron”) but instead, has a tonal undercurrent of controlling behavior, if you believe the song to be about a female-turned-sex toy.
-If you subscribe to the theory that it’s a song about a literal sex toy, then that is another whole set of reasons for it to possibly be inappropriate for 1981 pop radio.
+“Private Joy,” on the other hand, contains less graphic imagery (“you’re my little lover, orgasmatron”) but instead has a tonal undercurrent of controlling behavior if you believe the song to be about a female-turned-sex toy.
+If you subscribe to the theory that it’s a song about a literal sex toy, then that is another whole set of reasons for it to be inappropriate for 1981 pop radio possibly.

 The Anti-War Song – “Partyup” and “Ronnie, Talk to Russia”

 Controversy’s “Ronnie, Talk to Russia” was much less coded in its intentions.
 The title alone gives listeners a firm idea about what Prince is trying to convey before they even hear a single line.
-Then we get to the lyrics….where subtlety is nowhere to be found.
+Then we get to the lyrics where subtlety is nowhere to be found.
 “Ronnie, talk to Russia before it’s too late.
 Before they blow up the world.”
-I think we can all agree that dying in a nuclear war is bad, mmmkay?
+I think we can all agree that dying in a nuclear war is bad, mmkay?

 The Political Song Masquerading as Something Else – “Uptown” and “Sexuality”

-Prince gets political on several tracks on both Dirty Mind and Controversy, but these two songs are political in a less overt way than “Partyup” and “Ronnie, Talk to Russia”.
+Prince gets political on several tracks on both Dirty Mind and Controversy, but these two songs are political in a less overt way than “Partyup” and “Ronnie, Talk to Russia.”
 They lure you in with titles that imply sex and partying before unleashing their true intentions.
-“Sexuality” begins with Prince screaming, orgasmically, which along with a misleading title, attempts to inform the listener to what the song is going to be about before Prince even begins singing.
-Instead of a raunchy, risque song about fucking, we get commands for new breed leaders to “stand up, organize” as well as calls for a revolution.
+“Sexuality” begins with Prince screaming orgasmically, which along with a misleading title, attempts to inform the listener what the song will be about before Prince even begins singing.
+Instead of a raunchy, risque song about fucking, we get commands for new breed leaders to “stand up, organize,” as well as calls for a revolution.
 Not the song you were expecting, right?